 PHL 250 - Professional Ethics

-A study of ethical principles and of ethical problems in the professional world.
-The course is intended to provide students with the ability to analyze ethical situations within a specific profession such as health care, business, and public administration.
-The course includes lectures, discussions, case analyses, the study of codes of ethics, and individual projects.
-The topic for each semester is indicated in the course title.
+A study of ethical problem-solving in the professional and workplace settings.
+The course provides students with the concepts, methods, and theories needed to analyze moral problems in a variety of professions and workplaces.
+The course includes lectures, discussions, case studies, the nature and formation of codes of professional ethics.
+Some analyses are performed in teams of students.
+Some sections are limited to specific majors, as indicated in the course title.
 The course may not be repeated for additional credit hours.

 Learning Attributes: WR